StuartCheshire/draft-cheshire-sbm/draft-cheshire-sbm.md

 document is not to define entirely new API mechanisms that did not previously exist, or to fundamentally change how networking applications are written;
-it is primarily to use existing networking APIs more effectively.
+the proposal is to use existing networking API mechanisms more effectively.
-Depending on how a networking application is written, using kevent() or similar mechanisms to tell it when it is time to write to a socket, it may be that the only change the application needs is to use TCP\_REPLENISH\_TIME to indicate its expected time budget to generate a new block of data, and everything else in the application remains completely unchanged.
+Depending on how a networking application is written, using kevent() or similar mechanisms to tell it when it is time to write to a socket, it may be that the only change the application needs is a single call using TCP\_REPLENISH\_TIME to indicate its expected time budget to generate a new block of data, and everything else in the application remains completely unchanged.